 If follower count doesn't determine income, what does?

-High-intent actions include:
+High-intent actions are:

 Unclear CTAs kill monetization at every follower level.

-Manual replies work, until they don’t.
+Manual replies work — until they don't.
+As engagement grows:

 Many creators and businesses use automation tools like Inrō to handle comments and DMs at scale — answering questions, sharing the right links, and guiding conversations until they reach a clear outcome.
+The goal isn't to replace human connection, but to never miss high-intent moments.

 If you want to make money on Instagram, regardless of your audience size, focus on this framework: